-Lead researchers: Dr Justin Hempson-Jones, Social Machines and Dr Adam Harvey, University of the West of England.
+Lead researchers: Justin Hempson-Jones and Nicolas Melendez, Social Machines, and Dr Francesca Salvi, University of Portsmouth.

 Overview: Attacks that take advantage of human operator behaviour to compromise cyber security are often described as socially engineered cyber-attacks.
 For example, these include phishing (using email or voice-over-internet-protocol channels) in order to prompt users to divulge information or perform another compromising behaviour; social network exploitation; waterholing - where victims are lured to compromised websites and exploited, and baiting (leaving compromised material to lure individuals into compromising systems).